Function 06 / 07 · Know

 Emerging

-Some articles are trusted.
+Some articles are trusted by humans.
+The AI's source is still its own thing.
 Heavy users have their bookmarks.
 The rest of the team avoids the KB.
+The AI's vendor refreshes its source on a quarterly cadence the team doesn't see.
 New articles get added; nothing gets retired.
-Volume grows; usefulness doesn't.
+Volume grows; usefulness doesn't; AI drift doesn't even get measured.

 • Avoidance among team